stephluooo/League-Performance-Prediction/README.md

 - Weighting: distance
 - Metric: minkowski

+The grid search evaluated these combinations using 5-fold cross-validation and selected the configuration that maximized accuracy on the training set.
 These hyperparameters balance model complexity and performance, maximizing accuracy without overfitting.

 ### Final Model Performance

-- Accuracy: 0.79
+- Accuracy: 0.78
 - Precision, Recall, F1-Score:
 - Best performance for sup position (F1: 0.98)
 - Lowest performance for mid position (F1: 0.57)
 - Moderate performance for bot, jng, and top.

-This represents a 19% improvement over the baseline model’s accuracy of 0.60.
+This represents a 18% improvement over the baseline model’s accuracy of 0.60.

 ### Comparison with Baseline Model